FOREX-Asian flash surge takes euro to $1.07

-* Euro jumps briefly against dlr, yen at start of Asian day
+* Euro jumps briefly against dollar, yen at start of Asian day

 * Still up 0.4 pct vs dollar, 1 pct vs yen